 Employers say that it is becoming more and more difficult to find skilled blue-collared workers.
 Since most of the aspirants are going for university degrees and opting for white-collared jobs.
 But the fact is the blue-collared jobs are viable and also very highly paid.
 Underwater welding pay is all the more lucrative.

 In the case of underwater welding, it is a very skilled job and is not meant for everyone.
 Hence, it is evident whoever gets certified in this trade and successfully completes the practical certification they are in high demand in the offshore industry and oil and gas fields.
 As high as $ 1,50,000 was underwater welding salary offered to an underwater welder for pipeline job since such a skilled worker was so rare at the time.

-Do you all know what is the average welding salary of a welder?
-Doesn’t matter you are in the welding profession or thinking to join this welding profession, before making decisions it is very important for anyone how much money they make in that profession.
+Do you all know what is the average underwater welding pay of a welder?
+It doesn’t matter you are in the welding profession or thinking to join this welding profession, before making decisions it is very important for anyone how much money they make in that profession.
 So it is very essential to know how much a welder makes annually.

-Welding Underwater is still at a very tender age and a lot of study in this field has found that plenty of research work can be done in this field.
+Underwater welding is still at a very tender age and a lot of study in this field has found that plenty of research work can be done in this field.
 With a lot of research work going on and to be done in the future confirms the fact that this is a good and high paying career option in the future.
-Not only involves the skill of a welder but the aspirant should be an excellent diver too
+Underwater welding not only involves the skill of a welder but the aspirant should be an excellent diver too.

 Underwater welding calls for a lot of technicalities and rigorous training.
 The profession is also physically demanding.
 With the improvement of technology, more and more specialized hands will be required in this profession.

 The requirement of higher quality specifications, high safety standards, welding criteria, environmental aspects, developed inspection methods will always keep the future of this profession very promising and lucrative.